aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-pdf/_index.md

 ### **Response**

 [FileInfo](/cells/file-info/)

+The response returns a JSON object with file metadata.
+The PDF file itself can be downloaded using the provided `FileContent` (base64) or via the `FileInfo` link.

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/Conversion/PostConvertWorkbookToPDF) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.